 Have fun and understand stuff with interactive tools!

 The text is in Swedish, but the ideas universal.
-Unfortunately these are not yet fully self-contained, but they will hopefully make sense to you if you attended one of my public lectures at the Stockholm Mathematics Circle 2019, at Alba Nova on pi-day 2018, at Senioruniversitetet in Dec 2018 or the teacher development day Kleinerdagen at the Royal Swedish Academy of Sciences (KVA)
+Unfortunately these are not yet fully self-contained, and might not work terribly well on mobile phones, but they will hopefully make sense to you if you attended one of my public lectures or the teacher development day Kleinerdagen at the Royal Swedish Academy of Sciences (KVA)

 Want to study the emergence of a giant puddle in the random raindrop model?
 Here's a visualisation.
 (Puddles merge according to their barycentres.)